 The initial approach to anorectal abscess is incision and drainage (ID).
 This is a simple procedure which can be performed by residents with a high rate of success and a low rate of complications.
 However, ID carries with it an increased risk of recurrence.
 To avoid recurrence, fistulotomy which is directed toward the pathophysiological process of abscess formation should be considered instead of incision and drainage.
 Nevertheless, fistulotomy is a much more complicated procedure than ID, should be performed by a trained proctologist, and carries a higher rate of morbidity.

-.
+In our study, patients were treated by ID; 16.6% of the patients experienced recurrence, a far lower rate than observed in previous reports.
 Since Soroka Medical Center is the only referral hospital in southern Israel it is reasonable that we would encounter the entire population of patients, including those who experience recurrence.
 Therefore, we conclude that in our general population it is not justified to perform more than ID during the acute phase.